-Founded in May 2013, Conceptual Fine Arts is an on-line magazine dedicated to discussing contemporary issues in the visual arts, exploring and commenting on its cultural, social and economic facets.
-We delve into the various aspects of traditional and contemporary art independently, but with a common belief that the present is informed by the past and the past remains open to understanding.
-Conceptual Fine Arts is entirely supported by a body of patrons.
+Founded in May 2015, Conceptual Fine Arts is a online platform for art writing.
+It investigates into the various aspects of contemporary art and art from the past centuries with a common belief that the present is informed by the past and the past remains opened to understanding.
+The platform is available both in English and Italian.
+Conceptual Fine Arts is currently supported by a body of patrons.

 Piero Bisello | Maria do Carmo M. P. de Pontes | Antonio Carnevale | Stamatia Dimitrakopoulos | Marta Galli | Geoff Hands | Paul Laster | Gianluca Poldi | Carlo Prada | Gianluigi Ricuperati | Jasmina Trifoni

 Conceptual Fine Arts is independent from art galleries and auction houses.
 The platform is made possible by the kind support of its patrons.

 In response to the changing needs of today’s global art market, and stemming from Conceptual Fine Arts magazine’s narrative, CFAlive is a unique programme offering international art galleries a solution to spend an extended period of time in Milan.
 CFAlive fosters an experimental approach for expanding the gallery’s vision into a highly diversified environment.

 Reports, analysis, trends and reviews.
 In this section we offer our selection of museum and gallery events as well as individual examples of art.
 To be absolutely comprehensive is not our aim.
 On the contrary, we want to offer a broadly oriented itinerary through the many contingent aspects of the art-world, the market included.

 We interact with artists, collectors and intellectuals to find out more about their interests and motivations.
 This will help to create a broader contextual understanding for the selection, display and dissemination of art today.